PoTo: A Hybrid Andersen's Points-to Analysis for Python: Introduction

 This paper presents PoTo, an Andersen-like point-to analysis for Python.
 Andersen's analysis~\cite{andersen_1994} is a classical flow-insensitive, context-insensitive, and inclusion-constraint-based analysis.
 It computes a points-to graph $\mathit{Pt}$ where the nodes are reference variables and heap objects, and the edges represent points-to relations.
-For example, an edge $\pit{x} \rightarrow o$ represents that \pit{x} refers to heap object $o$ (i.e., reference \pit{x} stores the address of $o$), and \raisebox{-0.5mm}{$o_1 \stackrel{f}{\rightarrow} o_2$} represents that field $f$ of $o_1$ refers to $o_2$.
+For example, an edge $\pit{x} \rightarrow o$ represents that \pit{x} points to heap object $o$ (i.e., reference \pit{x} stores the address of $o$), and \raisebox{-0.5mm}{$o_1 \stackrel{f}{\rightarrow} o_2$} represents that field $f$ of $o_1$ points to $o_2$.

 While PoTo leverages well-known techniques, it also adapts to the unique challenges of Python: complex syntax and module system, dynamic semantics, and ubiquitous use of external libraries whose code is unavailable.
 First, our solution presents principled translation from Python source into the 3-address code intermediate representation demanded by points-to analysis.
-It specifies explicitly which Python features are handled precisely and which are handled approximately.
+It specifies explicitly which Python features are handled precisely and faithfully to the feature semantics and which are handled approximately via a default interpretation; due to the complexity of Python, handling is unsound.
 Second, a novelty of PoTo is \emph{hybridization}.
 We observe that many expressions, particularly ones stemming from external libraries and built-in functions, are available for \emph{concrete evaluation} but are unavailable for standard \emph{abstract evaluation} by virtue of their code being unavailable.
 Therefore we \emph{concretely evaluate} the expressions and propagate the concrete objects through the points-to graph.
-This yields more information during inclusion constraint resolution and improved program coverage.
+This yields more information during inclusion constraint resolution and improves program coverage.